Rfontt/Rfontt/README.md

 ## About me: :alien:

- I am a fullsatck programmer, specialist in backend with node.js and I am in a growing evolution.
+ I am a fullstack programmer in JavaScript, specialist in backend with node.js and I am in a growing evolution.
  I have 1 year experience with react, react native and, mainly, node.
 I have already made applications for store companies and I intend to grow even more by learning about the world of computational logic.
  I have knowledge in mysql and mongodb, as well as typescript and a bit of graphql that I am currently developing.